-Participating Providers are required to enroll for Electronic Funds Transfer (EFT) and Electronic Remittance Advice (ERA).
+Participating Providers are required to enroll for EFT and ERA.
 Providers who enroll in EFT payments will automatically receive ERAs as well.
 EFT/ERA services allow Providers to reduce paperwork, provides searchable ERAs, and Providers receive payment and ERA access faster than the paper check and RA processes.
-There is no cost to the Provider for EFT enrollment, and Providers are not required to be innetwork to enroll.
+There is no cost to the Provider for EFT enrollment, and Providers are not required to be in-network to enroll.
 Molina uses a vendor to facilitate the HIPAA compliant EFT payment and ERA delivery.
-Additional information about EFT/ERA is available at https://www.molinahealthcare.com/providers/wa/medicaid/home.aspx or by contacting our Provider Relations department.
+Additional information about EFT/ERA is available at MolinaHealthcare.com/providers/wa/medicaid/home.aspx or by contacting our Provider Relations department.